gutao98/taogu-profile/content/authors/admin/_index.md

 ---

+# I am leaving Macquarie University.
+This page will be updated soon.

 I am currently a Professor in School of Computing at [Macquarie University](https://www.mq.edu.au/), Sydney.
 I obtained my Ph.D. in Computer Science from [National University of Singapore](http://nus.edu.sg/), M.Sc. in Computer Control and Automation from [Nanyang Technological University](https://www.ntu.edu.sg/Pages/home.aspx), and B.Eng. in Automatic Control from [Huazhong University of Science and Technology](http://english.hust.edu.cn/index.htm).